Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 - Create a Calm Environment: Dim lights and reduce noise during naps and bedtime help soothe discomfort-induced restlessness.

-- Offer Comfort: Extra cuddles, rocking, or gentle massage can ease fussiness and promote relaxation.
+- Offer Comfort: Extra cuddles, rocking, or gentle touch can ease fussiness and promote relaxation.

 - Pain Relief: If recommended by your doctor, appropriate doses of infant acetaminophen or ibuprofen can reduce soreness and fever.